osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 Version 1.3 provides an initial implementation of the annotation service for adding annotations to archived data and performing queries against those annotations.
 The primary focus for the initial annotation service implementation was on the data model for associating annotations with data in the archive.
 The only type of annotation currently supported is a simple user comment, but we will be adding many other types of annotations using the same underlying data model.
 See section 2 for more details about the annotation data model.

+#### v1.4 (July 2024)

+Version 1.4 added Ingestion and Query Service support for all data types defined in the Data Platform API including scalars, multi-dimensional arrays, structures, and images.
+Support is also added to both services for ingesting and querying data with an explicit list of data timestamps to complement the existing support for specifying data timestamps using a SamplingClock (with start time, sample period, and number of samples).
+Both features utilize serialization of the protobuf DataColumn and DataTimestamps API objects as byte array fields of the MongoDB BucketDocument.
+This change improves ingestion performance significantly, while also reducing the MongoDB storage footprint and simplifying the codebase.

 ### todo and road map

-#### v1.4 planned features (April / May 2024)
+#### v1.5 planned features (July / August / September 2024)

-* Experiment storing data in MongoDB using protobuf format to avoid unpacking it in the ingestion service and re-packing it in the query service.
-This will determine the direction for handling complex data types.
-* Ingestion and query handling for "complex" data types including arrays, tables, images, and structures.
-* Ingestion and query handling for data using an explicit list of timestamps instead of the "sampling clock" mechanism with start time and sample period.
-* Handling for simple unary ingestion API.
-* Refactoring of ingestion service to share common frameworks developed for building query and annotation service implementations.

-#### features planned for future releases
+* Run more extensive load testing benchmarks.
+* Add support for EPICS status/alarm etc
+* Develop API and implement export service RPC methods.
 * Add support for additional annotation types, including linked and derived data sets, and post-ingestion calculations.
 * Implement API for checking status of asynchronous ingestion requests.
 * Implement API for provider registration.
+* Build simple data generator for demo and web application development.

+#### features planned for future releases

+* Implement mechanism for ingestion data validation.
 * Add support for authentication and authorization of query and annotation services.
-* Perform large scale load testing.
+* Investigate MongoDB database partitioning (sharding) and connection pooling.
-* Experiment with horizontal scaling alternatives and MongoDB database partitioning (sharding).
+* Experiment with horizontal scaling alternatives.
+* Experiment with streaming architecture (e.g., Apache Kafka)

 ### project organization